Salesforce boosts customer data platform strategy as rivals circle

 Elevate your enterprise data technology and strategy at Transform 2021.

-Salesforce today announced AI enhancements enabled by the Einstein platform into its customer data platform (CDP), just as rivals large and small are making similar investments.
+Salesforce today announced AI enhancements enabled by the Einstein platform integration with its customer data platform (CDP), just as rivals large and small are making similar investments.
 Salesforce is also tightening integration between the ecommerce cloud platform and the CDP, as well as making it possible to segment audiences in real time based on factors like membership status, loyalty tier, and points balance.

 Announced during Salesforce Connections 2021, these offerings headline a wider series of updates Salesforce is making across its Digital 360 portfolio of applications and services as part of its overarching Customer 360 strategy.
 Other new offerings range from reports that analyze customer journey by channel to features that make it simpler to engage customers via Snapchat and WhatsApp platforms.